 You may also hear radiosurgery being referred to as Gamma Knife (GK), which delivers a focused dose to the tumour, and a limited dose of radiation outside the tumour area.
-There are other treatment machines that can offer the treatment, such as CyberKnife (CK) and linac based X-knife.
-These terms for treatment machines are the commercial names. like Hoover is for vacuum cleaners.
+There are other treatment machines that can offer the treatment, such as CyberKnife (CK) and linac-based X-knife.
+These terms for treatment machines are the commercial names, like Hoover is for vacuum cleaners.

 There are some differences between the two.
-The CyberKnife is not specific to brain tumours whereas the Gamma Knife specifically treats cancer and other diseases of the brain, head and neck.
-The CyberKnife is a low energy linear accelerator and does not require you to be placed in a frame fixed to the skull, but a rigid mask, as in radiotherapy.
-The Gamma Knife uses 3D information from MRIs and CTs to provide treatment, and for the exquisite precision the frame is used.
-There is an overlap between their uses, as some doctors use CyberKnife (CK) for SRS and the Gamma Knife can also be used for SRT.
-But on the whole, on a CK you are likely to be treated in several sessions while on the GK it is likely to be a one-day treatment.
+CyberKnife is not specific to brain tumours, whereas Gamma Knife specifically treats cancer and other diseases of the brain, head and neck.
+CyberKnife is a lowenergy linear accelerator and does not require you to be placed in a frame fixed to the skull but a rigid mask, as in radiotherapy.
+Gamma Knife uses three-dimensional information from MRI and CT to provide treatment, and for the exquisite precision, a fixed frame is used.
+There is an overlap between their uses, as some doctors use CyberKnife for SRS, and Gamma Knife can also be used for SRT.
+But on the whole, with CyberKnife you are likely to be treated in several sessions, while with Gamma Knife it is likely to be a one-day treatment.